provides a view of low-level status information about

-tables.
-This data is used by the MySQL optimizer to calculate
+InnoDB tables.
+This data is used by the MySQL

-rather than corresponding to data stored on disk.
-There is no
+in-memory data structures rather than data stored on disk.
+There

 InnoDB tables are represented in this view if

-they have been opened since the last server restart, and not aged
+they have been opened since the last server restart and have not

 available are always represented in this view.

 collected again the next time the table is accessed.